 2019 Executive Management Conference

-The formal program is backed by receptions and other informal opportunities to network with water sector colleagues.
-A special awards luncheon will honor winners of AMWA’s 2019 management awards.
+Networking receptions, breaks and other informal opportunities will allow participants to interact with water sector colleagues, and AMWA’s annual awards luncheon will spotlight its 2019 management award winners.
 And, the event closes with a tour of Providence Water’s facilities, including the Scituate Reservoir, Rhode Island’s largest fresh waterbody.

 Time is running out – register today for the 2019 Executive Management Conference.